-Tompkins County Agricultural Environmental Management (AEM) Strategic Plan
+Tompkins County Agricultural Environmental Management Strategic Plan

-The Agricultural Environmental Management (AEM) Program is managed by the New York State Department of Agriculture and Markets, in partnership with the United States Department of Agriculture, the New York State Soil and Water Conservation Committee, and the 53 County Soil and Water Conservation Districts (SWCDs) across the state.
-The AEM program is part of NYS Ag & Markets law and is in place to provide all state SWCDs with a consistent level of non-competitive funding and a uniform methodology to help manage farms in an environmentally responsible manner.
-As a statewide recognized planning and implementation tool the AEM program makes it possible for a greater number of farms to access various cost-share grant programs to improve environmental practices while also documenting current best management strategies as they pertain to natural resources.
+The Agricultural Environmental Management (AEM) program is managed by the NYS Department of Agriculture and Markets, in partnership with the United States Department of Agriculture, the NYS Soil and Water Conservation Committee, and the 53 County Soil and Water Conservation Districts (SWCDs) across the state.
+The AEM program is part of New York State Agriculture and Markets Law and is in place to provide all state SWCDs with a consistent level of non-competitive funding and a uniform methodology to help manage farms in an environmentally responsible manner.
+As a statewide recognized planning and implementation tool, the AEM program makes it possible for a greater number of farms to access various cost-share grant programs to improve environmental practices while also documenting current best management strategies as they pertain to natural resources.

-The Tompkins County AEM five-year strategic plan was adopted by the Tompkins County Soil and Water Conservation District Board of Directors in 2015 to guide the program through 2019.
-The plan breaks out by watershed important water quality issues and concerns that can be addressed by improved agricultural best management practices.
+The Tompkins County AEM five-year strategic plan was adopted by the Tompkins County SWCD Board of Directors in 2015 to guide the program through 2019.
+The plan breaks out by watershed important water quality issues and concerns that can be addressed by improved agricultural BMPs.
 The priority watersheds (in rank order) that will be addressed on a farm-by-farm basis are Fall Creek, Salmon Creek, Owasco Inlet, Cayuga Inlet, and Taughannock Creek.
 The priority resources, issues, and concerns contained in the document were identified from the NYS PWL, stakeholder meeting input, and other plans mentioned above.